frankshearar/Home/Global-Tools---NuGet-Implementation.md

 - Double check nuget.org for custom package types named **Tool**
 - Do we want to add extra validation on pack side to warn against creating packages with 2 packages if 1 of those package types is **Tool**

+#### Installing a global tool
+Dotnet CLI will create a **temporary** project and provide all details regarding restore there, including
+- Install directory
+- Target Framework
+- Runtime Identifier
+In addition, this project should contain a restore project style property, named **ToolReference**.
+I am proposing that because we already have a DotnetCLiTool restore style [type](https://github.com/NuGet/NuGet.Client/blob/dev/src/NuGet.Core/NuGet.ProjectModel/ProjectStyle.cs#L26).

 #### Non-Goals
 Currently there is no plans to block users from being able to use DotnetCLIToolReference.